-For Cardiac and Vascular Company, the value in use is sufficiently greater than the carrying amount.
+For the Cardiac and Vascular Company, the value in use excluding the cash-generating unit which recorded impairment loss on goodwill is sufficiently greater than the carrying amount.
 The probability of a significant impairment loss to be incurred is low, even if the discount rate and the terminal value growth rate used for the impairment test are changed within a reasonable range.

-The recoverable amount will be equal to the carrying amount of goodwill, if the pre-tax discount rate of the Blood and Cell Technologies Company increases by 3.4% and 3.4%, or the terminal value growth rate decreases by 4.9% and 5.4% as of March 31, 2023 and March 31, 2024, respectively.
+The recoverable amount will be equal to the carrying amount of goodwill, if the pre-tax discount rate of the Blood and Cell Technologies Company increases by 3.4% and 5.3%, or the terminal value growth rate decreases by 5.4% and 9.8% as of March 31, 2024 and March 31, 2025, respectively.